 Where Can You Buy the Best Vegan Bread?

 The very best place to buy bread is from an independently-owned local bakery.
-These places almost never disappoint and they consistently bake better bread than bakeries that have multiple locations.
+These shops almost never disappoint and they consistently bake better bread than bakeries that have multiple locations.
 Bread machines just can’t compete with what a good local bakery can produce.
 And unless you have lots of practice baking bread, you probably can’t compete either.
 After all, the people who run these places are professional bakers who have mastered their craft.

 What Big Bakeries are Vegan?

-Dave’s Killer bread is a superb brand made from organic whole grain ingredients, and it’s available throughout the United States.
+Dave’s Killer Bread is a superb brand made from organic whole grain ingredients, and it’s available throughout the United States.
 Except for their Honey Oats & Flax bread, which obviously contains honey, all Dave’s products are vegan.

 Food for Life makes Ezekial 4:9 breads, English muffins, pita bread, and burger buns.
 The company’s entire product line is vegan.
 Many natural food stores carry these breads, which they keep in the frozen foods section.